Eratirus/Eratirus/README.md

 ## 👤 About me
 - I'm an Engineer in Computer Systems and Informatics
-- Future Master un Big Data and Data Science
+- Future Master In Big Data and Data Science
 - From Ecuador
 - June 12, 1998 (25 years)